Summary of our investigation

-- the accuracy of the data about customers that Thames Water made available to retailers at the time of the opening of the business retail market
+- the accuracy of the data about customers that Thames Water made available to retailers at the time of the opening of the business retail market.

-As part of our on-going analysis we keep under review which of our regulatory tools are most appropriate to each of the issues being considered.
-On the basis of our assessment, we no longer consider that the CA98 is the most appropriate tool to use in relation to the allegation about contractual credit terms.
-We consider that this can be more effectively considered using our powers under sections 66DA and 117F of the Water Industry Act 1991 in relation to compliance with the Wholesale Retail Code.
-We have therefore now split this out into a separate investigation.
+In June 2020 we concluded that the CA98 was no longer the most appropriate tool to use in relation to the allegation about contractual credit terms and that the issue could be more effectively considered using our powers under sections 66DA and 117F of the Water Industry Act 1991 in relation to compliance with the Wholesale Retail Code.
+We therefore split this aspect of the complaint out into a separate investigation.

 21 June 2019

-Chapter II of the Act
+Chapter II CA98